stephenclemmer/reading-notes/class-01.md

 # Read 1: Introductory HTML and JavaScript

+HTML, CSS, and JavaScript are the basis of modern webpages.
+Understanding their structure and interactivity are essential to being able to program.

+Sources for the notes that follow include pages from 'https://developer.mozilla.org/'

 ## Things I Want to Know More About

 1. What are practical uses for (!) the Bang Operator?